Top 19: Free Experiences in Bern

 Expensive memberships and sticky gyms?
 Not in Bern!
 Bring your workout outdoors: Be it on the equipment at the outdoor fitness park at Marzili, jogging through the Bremgarten forest, or on the BärnParcours along the Aare river – everything can be used for free.
 And if you prefer swimming to stay fit in the summer, Bern is perfect for you, as there is no admission fee for the city’s outdoor pools (with the exception of the Ka-We-De).
 The Marzili, Wyler-Bad and Weyermannshaus pools have separate areas for swimming laps.

 One of the most beautiful views of the federal city can be found at the Rosengarten: the panorama of the UNESCO-listed Old City is absolutely spectacular.
 But that’s not all the little oasis above Bern’s BearPark has to offer: The green meadows, framed by over 200 rose, 200 iris, and 28 rhododendron species, are perfect for family picnics or an after-work sundowner with friends.
 By the way: A special Rosengarten treat are the blossoming cherry trees in the spring.
 If you want to make sure you don’t miss the delicate spectacle, regularly check the park’s webcam.

 Relax and enjoy

-Every Winter from mid-December to mid-February, there’s a skating rink on Parliament Square.
-Visitors of all ages are welcome to enjoy some “Schlöflä” (ice skating) and practice their pirouettes in a spectacular location.
-Admission to the rink is free, and you can rent skates on site or bring your own.
-By the way: there are free ice-skating classes for children every Thursday afternoon starting in January 2020, and on Sunday evenings, the skating rink’s restaurant hosts live concerts.
+Every winter (from mid-December to mid-February), the artificial rink on Parliament Square invites ice fans of all ages to practise their pirouettes and enjoy some “Schlöfle” (ice skating) in front of an impressive backdrop.
+Admission to the rink is free, ice skates can be rented on site.
+By the way: from January on, there are free ice-skating classes for children every Thursday afternoon, and the rink’s restaurant hosts live concerts on Sunday evenings.